 What makes you unique?

 Here, you’re creating a unique value proposition (UVP).
 A UVP is a clear-cut statement focusing on the benefits your brand provides your customers and why it’s beneficial to them to choose your brand over the competition.
-Don’t mistake a UVP with a positioning statement.
+Don’t mistake a UVP for a positioning statement.
 A positioning statement gives your target audience a brief description of your products or services and how it addresses your target market’s needs.

 UVP Example: [Stripe] “Payments infrastructure for the internet

 Millions of companies of all sizes—from startups to Fortune 500s—use Stripe’s software and APIs to accept payments, send payouts, and manage their businesses online.”